 The older your boiler is, the less energy efficient it’s likely to be.
 It’s also at an increased risk of breaking down than the more advanced boilers that are around nowadays.

 A new boiler won’t come cheap, but the Energy Saving Trust estimates that swapping an old boiler for an A-rated boiler can save you £340 annually, so it’s well worth it and you’ll quickly get your money back.

 Get loft insulation put in

 You can lose just as much heat through an uninsulated roof as uninsulated windows and doors – around 25%.

 Drastically cut the amount of heat lost through your roof by adding insulation to your loft, attic or roof space.
-It’s easy to install or you can get an approved insulation installer to fit your loft insulation.
-Head to the National Insulation Association website to find a local installer.
+If you are wondering ‘Can Insulation Be Reused Or Recycled?‘ The answer is: It’s easy to install or you can get an approved insulation installer to fit your loft insulation.
+Head to the National Insulation Association website to find a local insulation contractor.